Even the most novice DIYer can recognise a common nail, but did you know there are 21 types?

-This complete guide to the 21 different types of nails will help you decide the best to choose, no matter what your DIY project is.
+This guide to 21 different types of nails will help you pick the right nail for the job.

 Annular nails are coated with zinc and have a ridged pattern down the shaft.
 This means they grip timber more firmly.
 Annular nails can also be used with MDF.

-Brads are fired into wood using a nail gun.
+Brads are fired into wood using a brad nailer.
 They do not have a pronounced head which helps achieve a smooth finish.

 Pro Tip: Don’t confuse brad nails with brad fasteners, the domed head split pins you find in stationery cupboards.